Dr. SudheerNeurologist

 It can feel like tooth pain, but if dental treatment does not help and pain is electric and shock-like, a neurologist should assess for trigeminal neuralgia.

 Carbamazepine or oxcarbazepine are usually first choice when tolerated.
-Doses are adjusted carefully under neurologist supervision.
+Doses are started low and adjusted carefully under neurologist supervision to balance pain control with dizziness or drowsiness.

-MRI is recommended for most patients to look for vascular compression or secondary causes, especially if pain is atypical or under 40 years.
+MRI is recommended for most patients to look for vascular compression of the trigeminal nerve or secondary causes, especially if pain is atypical, bilateral or begins under forty years of age.

-Options include additional drugs, nerve blocks, radiosurgery or microvascular decompression — discussed based on your symptoms, age and imaging.
+Options include additional neuropathic drugs, nerve blocks, stereotactic radiosurgery or microvascular decompression — discussed based on your pain pattern, age, MRI findings and surgical fitness.

 Call Now WhatsApp